romevang/Breakout-Room-Project/README.md

 The folder SampleChat is a simple chat box.
 It only posts on client side, there's no socket/server components attached to it yet, it needs to be integrated to the python server.
 The server and client will both use the Socket.IO framework once completed.

+Using one of socket.io's tutorials, there's a working frontend/backend implentation of realtime chat using a node.js server.
+You'll use all the files that are not in folders (exclude SampleChat and testServer these are not needed for demo):

-If you want to run it as is:
+To run it as is:
 node.js is needed to run the server side components (only temporary). https://nodejs.org/en/